Automatic reruns

 - test

 You can combine automatic reruns with workflow conditions.
-The following example shows how to configure automatic reruns for a workflow that is not triggered by a scheduled pipeline:
+The following example shows how to configure automatic reruns for a workflow that is not triggered by a schedule trigger:

 version: 2.1